What is breast cancer?

 - Write down your symptoms, questions, and notes from appointments

 ‘Share your diagnosis with family, friends and health professionals like Macmillan.
 You will gain huge support and understanding.’– response in 2018 HealthUnlocked breast cancer survey

 Try to be open with your doctors about any questions or concerns.
 Identify your treatment priorities (such as keeping your hair, or keeping travel costs down) and discuss these with your doctor.
 If you don’t feel like you’re being heard, or you disagree with their conclusions, feel entitled to seek a second opinion.

 Note that some breast cancer risk factors are under your control.
 You may be able to lower your risk by doing these things:

 - Try to have fewer than 3-4 alcoholic drinks a week

 - Exercise moderately for 3-4 hours a week

 - If you have a new baby and are able, choose to breastfeed

 ‘Exercise and healthy eating are key.
 Try to live your life as normally as possible.
-It’s helpful for your mental state’– 2018 HealthUnlocked breast cancer survey response.
+It’s helpful for your mental state’– response in 2018 HealthUnlocked breast cancer survey

 Research has not proven that any particular food can prevent, treat, or cure breast cancer.
 Some research suggests that vitamin D can support normal cell division, and that people with low vitamin D levels are more likely to develop breast cancer; however, more research is needed.
 Research on soy’s impact on breast cancer is also mixed, but in general, it is safe to eat moderate amounts of soy as part of a balanced diet.